Adams-404/AI-Academy/README.md

 *Adhere to the coding standards and naming conventions used in the project*.
 *Write clear, concise commit messages*.

-🌟 *Acknowledgements*
+🌟 **Acknowledgements**

-Special thanks to the GDG on Campus Gombe State University team for their support and guidance.
+*Special thanks to the GDG on Campus Gombe State University team for their support and guidance*.

-Inspired by Google's Material Design principles to provide a seamless and intuitive user experience.
+*Inspired by Google's Material Design principles to provide a seamless and intuitive user experience*.

 Join us in transforming AI education at Gombe State University through the AI Academy!